Get exclusive member benefits & effect social change. Join Today

 Not everyone with OA has symptoms all the time.
 Most people with OA have symptoms that come and go throughout the day.
 Certain common triggers for OA symptoms have been identified.
 However, specific triggers may vary from person to person.

-Staying still too long can cause your joints to stiffen.
+Staying still for too long can cause your joints to stiffen.
 This makes movement more likely to hurt.
 Lack of activity during the night may partially explain why OA pain is often worse when people wake up.

 Research has linked stress to exaggerated perceptions of pain.